ibm-cloud-docs/codeengine/cmd_defs.md

 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 A project is based on a Kubernetes namespace.
 The name of your project must be unique within your {{site.data.keyword.cloud}} resource group, user account, and region.
 Projects are used to manage resources and provide access to its entities.
 A project provides the following items:<ul><li>Provides a unique namespace for entity names.</li><li> Manages access to project resources (inbound access).</li><li> Manages access to backing services, registries, and repositories (outbound access).</li><li> Has an automatically generated certificate for Transport Layer Service (TLS).</li></ul>

+For more information about working with projects, see [Managing projects](/docs/codeengine?topic=codeengine-manage-project).

 You can use either `project` or `proj` in your `project` commands.
 To see CLI help for the `project` commands, run `ibmcloud ce proj -h`.
 {: tip}